philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 - Do you trust your clients to handle caching?

-- Do you want "dumb clients" that act like crawlers, or clients that own a lot of the logic, using the API simply as a data transfer?
+- Do you want "dumb clients" that act like crawlers - knowing very little about the API, or clients that own a lot of the logic and know a lot about the API, using it simply as a data transfer?

 - Are you ok letting go of HTTP debugging proxies, cache proxies, all the knowledge your team have around HTTP, etc?

-- Are you just doing basic CRUD with simply JSON documents, or will your API need file upload/download too?
+- Are you just doing basic CRUD with simple JSON documents, or will your API need file upload/download too?

-If your REST API is following good practices, like allowing careful evolution instead of global versioning, [serializing data](/api/2015/05/30/serializing-api-output/) instead of returning directly from data store, implementing [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets) to allow slimming down response sizes, [GZiping contents](http://checkgzipcompression.com/), outlining data structures with [JSON Schema](http://json-schema.org/), offering [binary alternatives to JSON like Protobuff](http://blog.codeclimate.com/blog/2014/06/05/choose-protocol-buffers/) or BSON, etc., then the advertised advantages of GraphQL seem to fall a bit short.
+If your REST API is following good practices, like allowing careful [evolution](https://www.mnot.net/blog/2012/12/04/api-evolution) instead of [global versioning](https://www.troyhunt.com/your-api-versioning-is-wrong-which-is/), [serializing data](/api/2015/05/30/serializing-api-output/) instead of returning directly from data store, implementing [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets) to allow slimming down response sizes, [GZiping contents](http://checkgzipcompression.com/), outlining data structures with [JSON Schema](http://json-schema.org/), offering [binary alternatives to JSON like Protobuff](http://blog.codeclimate.com/blog/2014/06/05/choose-protocol-buffers/) or BSON, etc., then the advertised advantages of GraphQL seem to fall a bit short.

-If you need a highly query-able API, expect an array of clients that need small and different data, and can restructure your data to be inexpensive to query, then GraphQL is likley to fit your needs.
+If you need a highly query-able API, expect an array of clients that need small and different data, and can restructure your data to be inexpensive to query, then GraphQL is likely to fit your needs.

 Beyond these various pros and cons for GraphQL listed above, what I really enjoy about GraphQL being an option, is having a new alternative to REST when considering an API.
 An alternative that is well documented, with a full specification, with a lovely marketing page, with an official reference implementation in JavaScript, and which avoids some of the tricky design choices REST forces you to make.